deepakjat909/MEAN-Stack-Assignment/README.md

 # MEAN-Stack-Assignment

 **Q1.
 What is Web Development?**
-Web Development refers to the process of creating, building, and maintaining websites and web applications.
-It includes everything related to a website such as its design, functionality, and database management.
+Web Development is the process of designing, building, and maintaining websites and web-based applications that run on the internet.
+It involves creating web pages that are visually attractive, functional, secure, and easy to use.
+Web development ensures that users can access information, submit data, and interact with applications through a web browser.

-Web development is mainly divided into three parts:
+**Web development generally consists of three major components:**

+**Frontend Development:**
-**Frontend** – The part of the website that users see and interact with on the screen.
+This part focuses on the user interface and user experience.
+It includes everything that users see and interact with on their screen, such as layouts, buttons, forms, and navigation menus.
+Technologies like HTML, CSS, and JavaScript are commonly used.

-**Backend** – The server-side logic that processes requests and manages data.

-**Database** – The place where application data is stored and retrieved.
+**Backend Development:**
+Backend development handles the server-side logic of a website.
+It processes user requests, performs calculations, applies business rules, and communicates with the database.
+Technologies such as Node.js, PHP, and Python are used for backend development.

+**Database Management:**
+The database is responsible for storing and managing application data such as user details, login credentials, and records.
+Databases ensure data can be stored securely and retrieved efficiently.

 **Example:**
 Login page and buttons → Frontend